yatiml/yatiml/docs/tutorial.rst

 ``ValueError`` if it fails.
 If that happens during loading, then YAtiML will output the associated message and point out where in the input the problem is.

-There is another new line in the script:
+Note that the loader is now passed our custom class, rather than a ``Dict``:

 .. code-block:: python

-  yatiml.add_to_loader(MyLoader, Submission)
+  load = yatiml.load_function(Submission)

-This registers the new custom class with ``MyLoader``, which will allow it to construct ``Submission`` objects.
-Note that you still have to set the document type as well.
 For more complex file formats, you will likely have a custom class that describes the document, which has attributes that themselves are of a custom class type.
-In this case, all these custom class types need to be added to the loader, but only the one that describes the whole document is set as the document type.
+In this case, all these custom class types need to be added to the arguments, with the one that describes the whole document first.

 This new example outputs the following: